AnnieMasonLogo.tif

 The Old Guitarist by Pablo Picasso (Blue Period) 1903

 Similarly, another great artist, Pablo Picasso, likened his paintings to maintaining a diary.
-The way he describes substituting a paintbrush for a pen demonstrates how similar the branches of the arts can be.
+How he describes substituting a paintbrush for a pen demonstrates how similar the branches of the arts can be.
 It’s not so much about being a painter or a writer; they are two beasts of the same species.
 We could also guess that creativity of all types essentially draws from the same well of genius.

 4.